Bhilai: Urban administration and governance

+In 1998, Bhilai was constituted as a Municipal Corporation in accordance with the provisions of the 74th Constitutional Amendment to the Constitution of India.
+All administrative functions, assets, and responsibilities of SADA were transferred to an elected urban local body.
+This marked a significant transition from company-managed administration to democratic municipal governance.

+As per the Ministry of Housing and Urban Affairs, the Bhilai Municipal Corporation reported a revenue of ₹237 crore (US$28 million) and an expenditure of ₹162 crore (US$19 million) in 2022–23.
+Taxes contributed 25.7% of the revenue, while the corporation received ₹70 crore in grants during the year.

 Demographics

 Population

 In the 2011 census, Durg-Bhilainagar Urban Agglomeration had a population of 1,064,222, of which 545,916 are males and 518,306 are females.
 Bhilai has an average literacy rate of 86.63%, with male literacy at 92.22% and female literacy at 80.71%.

 Geography

 Bhilai lies at 21.21°N 81.38°E in Central India at an elevation of 297m above sea level on the banks of the Shivnath river, a tributary of the river Mahanadi.
 It covers an area of 341 km^{2} (132 sq mi).

 According to the Bureau of Indian Standards, the town falls under seismic zone 2, in a scale of 2 to 5 (in order of increasing value of vulnerability to earthquakes).

 Climate

 Owing to its proximity to the Tropic of Cancer, Bhilai has a tropical climate.
 There are three main seasons: summer, monsoon, and winter.
 The average annual temperature in Bhilai is 26.6 °C and the city receives an average rainfall of 1188 mm in a year.
 Summers usually last from May to June, followed by monsoons in July and August.
 The town receives the bulk of rainfall in July, with an average rainfall of 352mm.
 There is little rainfall during the winters, with November being the driest month of the year.

-Durg Bhilai has been ranked 29th best “National Clean Air City” (under Category 1 >10L Population cities) in India.
+Durg Bhilai has been ranked 29th best "National Clean Air City" (under Category 1 >10L Population cities) in India.